launchcodedev/app-config/README.md

 ```

 This will do a deep merge of `other-file.yml` into your main configuration.

+### Environment Specific Config
+This module supports environment specific config and will attempt to load the config based on your
+`NODE_ENV` environment variable and fallback to the default config file if nothing matching is found.

+Environment specific configuration files are named `[.]app-config.{NODE_ENV}.{ext}`.

+If you prefer, you can alias the development and production config filenames with the short naming convention: `[.]app-config.dev.{ext}` and `[.]app-config.prod.{ext}`.

+Secret files follow the same pattern and are loaded based on your `NODE_ENV`.

 ### Node API
 This module exports a basic stable node API to do what you would expect.